“This post may contain affiliate links. Please read my disclosure for more info.

 Features like paying according to how much you actually drive are getting more popular because more people now work from home.

-Most people hesitate to do this because it use to involve handing over your phone number, then getting bombarded with calls for the next week.
+Most people hesitate to do this because it use to involve handing over your phone number, then fielding phone calls for the next week.
 Not anymore though.
 You can do it all online without answering a single sales call

 In fact, I just got several quotes this week for home and auto insurance.
 I’ll be switching next week, and saving $500 a year on homeowner’s, and almost $700 per year on our auto policy – for the same level of coverage.